catfoostudio/tandem-repeats/README.md

 # Tandem Repeats

-This function will detect substring pattern of 4 letters ('A','C','G','T') when the letters repeat.
+This function will detect substring patterns of 4 letters ('A','C','G','T') when the letters repeat.

 ## Getting Started